 It is thought by some that it is more expensive to live in a facility than have senior care at home.
 While most seniors have their home paid off by this time, there are still expenses.
 The utility bills still have to be paid.
 There is homeowners insurance, property taxes, upkeep of the home and property and meals to buy.
 Senior living communities provide meals, entertainment, and all utilities.
-They also cover physical and occupational therapy, memory care and medical care if needed.
+They also cover physical and occupational therapy and medical care if needed.
 If they receive senior care at home, medicare may not cover all of these expenses, and the rest will come out of the senior's pocket.

 Safety is an issue many are concerned about.
 Facilities have trained staff on the property 24 hours a day.
 There are also fire alarms, carbon monoxide detectors and sprinkler systems that are working around the clock.
 Some facilities have guards on the grounds for extra security.